Existence and non-existence of minimal graphs: Abstract

 \section{Abstract}

-We study the Dirichlet problem for minimal surface systems in arbitrary dimension and codimension, and obtain the existence of minimal graphs over arbitrary mean convex bounded $C^2$ domains for a large class of prescribed boundary data.
+We study the Dirichlet problem for minimal surface systems in arbitrary dimension and codimension via mean curvature flow, and obtain the existence of minimal graphs over arbitrary mean convex bounded $C^2$ domains for a large class of prescribed boundary data.
 This result can be seen as a natural generalization of the classical sharp criterion for solvability of the minimal surface equation by Jenkins-Serrin.
-In particular, we can construct a continuous family of solutions of codimension 2 to such Dirichlet problems by the method of continuity.
-In contrast, we also construct a class of prescribed boundary data on just mean convex domains, for which Dirichlet problem in codimension 2 is not solvable.
-Moreover, we study the uniqueness of these minimal graphs when they are strictly stable.
+In contrast, we also construct a class of prescribed boundary data on just mean convex domains for which the Dirichlet problem in codimension 2 is not solvable.
+Moreover, we study existence and the uniqueness of minimal graphs by perturbation.